Using your Open Research learning resources

 The Open Research training module is the first step towards discovering and adopting open practices.
 View the flowchart (PDF) or see the steps below.

-Use the Open Research checklist to ensure that you’re complying with University, REF, and funder Open Research policies.
+Use the Open Research checklist (PDF) to ensure that you’re complying with University, REF, and funder Open Research policies.

 The Open Research across disciplines guide shows how the principles of Open Research can be applied to your discipline.

 Open Research in Practice is an online module introducing key aspects of Open Research, including Open Access, open data, open licences, reproducibility, study preregistration, open source, Open Educational materials, and more.